RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/LibraryAccount.md

 - the printBookList-method shall print every book that is currently stored in the user's checked-out book list.

 - the checkOut-method shall guarantee that the Book b is not null and that the user can never have checked-out more than a certain number of books (LIMIT value).
 In such a situation the method shall return false and the book will not be checked-out.
-Otherwise the book will be checked-out and the method will reurn true.
+Otherwise the book will be checked-out and the method will return true.

 - the bringBack-method shall check whether the name and the author of the given book are equal to one of the books the user has checked-out.
 This will ensure the given book was really checked-out by the user.
 Only if the name-and-author-check is performed successful, the book will be removed from the user's checked-out book list.
 In this case the method will return true.